racerxr650r/avrOS/README.md

    You will find these instructions in ./avrOS/README.md

-2. For an automated installation, run the provided install script(s) and then goto step #9.
+2. For an automated installation, run the provided install script(s).
    Else if you prefer a manual installation, skip to the next step.

    > :memo: **Note:** These automated scripts will install the command line toolchain w/utilities (install_cli_tools.sh),